fdemir/mf-kahve/README.md

 # MF-Kahve

-MF Kahve is a practical example of microfrontends architecture by using horizontal splitting.
+MF Kahve is a practical example of microfrontends architecture by using vertical splitting and client-side composition.
 It is a simple coffee shop application that consists of multiple microfrontends and a host application.

 ## Table of Contents